Kernix13/vs-code-tips/README.md

 1. `CTRL+J` or ` CTRL+``` to toggle terminal/command line
 1. `CTRL+B` to toggle sidebar
 1. `CTRL+L` to select multiple lines
-2. `CTRL+ARROWS` to jump between words, that's Arrow Left and Arrow Right
+1. `CTRL+ARROWS` to jump between words, that's Arrow Left and Arrow Right
-3. `F1` to open command palette
+1. `F1` to open command palette
-4. `F1` + type 'format' for format a selection or a document
+1. `F1` + type 'format' for format a selection or a document
-5. `F1` + start typing _emmet_ and select "Emmet: Wrap with Abbreviation".
+1. `F1` + start typing _emmet_ and select "Emmet: Wrap with Abbreviation".
 Best for wrapping a block of HTML with a tag
-6. Double-click 'item' then `CTRL+D` to select other occurrences
+1. Double-click 'item' then `CTRL+D` to select other occurrences
-7. `ALT+Click` for multiple cursors
+1. `ALT+Click` for multiple cursors
-8. `CTRL+F` to open search box, then `ALT+R` to toggle RegEx option
+1. `CTRL+F` to open search box, then `ALT+R` to toggle RegEx option
-9. `CTRL+SHIFT+P` to open the command palette and show the names of the variables and functions in a long file
+1. `CTRL+SHIFT+P` to open the command palette and show the names of the variables and functions in a long file
-10. `CTRL+SHIFT+Arrow-down` to copy cursor focus line or selected line(s) down, Arrow-Up to copy it up
+1. `CTRL+SHIFT+Arrow-down` to copy cursor focus line or selected line(s) down, Arrow-Up to copy it up
-11. `ALT+Arrow-Up` or Down to move a line up or down
+1. `ALT+Arrow-Up` or Down to move a line up or down
-12. `F1` to open command palette - try out ~Emmet: Wrap with abbreviation`
+1. `F1` to open command palette - try out ~Emmet: Wrap with abbreviation`
-13. `F2` while on a var or function name to rename throught out your project
+1. `F2` while on a var or function name to rename throught out your project
-14. `SHIFT+ALT+F` to format the entire document, or `CTRL+K CTRL+F` for current selection
+1. `SHIFT+ALT+F` to format the entire document, or `CTRL+K CTRL+F` for current selection
+1. `SHIFT+CTRL+arrow-right` or `arrow-left` - selects groups of characters like words, keywords, numbers - similar to double-clicking in a word doc or webpage and then dragging your mouse.

 ## HTML Tab Triggers